cezarykluczynski/stapi/README.md

 Star Trek API is an attempt to create public Star Trek API, similiar to what [Star Wars API](https://github.com/phalt/swapi) and [PokeAPI](https://github.com/PokeAPI/pokeapi) accomplished.

-**Note:** this is a research project, not suitable for production use.
+**Note:** this is still a research project, not suitable for production use.

 ## Installation
 Star Trek API could be run by anyone, using resources found free on the internet.
 Some technical knowledge is required.